Table of Contents

 Cookies

-It’s becoming increasingly more common that browsers (including Chrome, Safari, and Firefox) will block third-party cookies by default.
+Tip: It’s becoming increasingly more common for browsers (including Chrome, Safari, and Firefox) to block third-party cookies by default.
 For this reason, we recommend you guide your embedded app users to update their browser settings to allow third-party cookies for your app if you choose to use this option.

 With the cookies login setting, the embedded app opens a new browser window to complete the authentication for the user logging in.